 There exists a New Jersey Inheritance Tax from which only your spouse, civil union partner, and lineal descendants are exempt.
 All other beneficiaries are subject to an inheritance tax ranging from 11% to 15%.
 There are no plans to repeal the Inheritance Tax at this time.

 I offer a basic set of estate planning documents for a flat fee.
 Payment in full for consultations is due at the end of your visit.
 All other legal work is done on a retainer basis meaning that I ask that you deposit a retainer against which I can bill as services are provided.
 I provide my clients with a retainer agreement that spells out all terms and conditions of representation before commencement of an undertaking.

 How do my retirement plans fit into estate planning?

 Today, significant portions of my clients’ asset mix include company-managed 401(k) plans and self-directed funds known as Individual Retirement Accounts.
 These tax-deferred retirement plans present challenging issues in the estate planning process.
-I may recommend that you include structured beneficiary designations in your plan that allow your retirement plan to work within your overall estate plan.
+Since the passage of the SECURE Act at the end of 2019, the ability to do generational planning with retirement accounts has been negatively impacted.